evias/nem-nodejs-bot/README.md

     - Required:
         - APP_ENV : Environment of your NEMBot.
 Can be either production or development.
         - ENCRYPT_PASS : Should contain the configuration file encryption password.
-        - PORT : Should contain the Port on which the Bot HTTP/JSON API & Websockets should be addressed.
+        - PORT : Should contain the Port on which the Bot HTTP/JSON API & Websockets will be addressed.

     - Optional :
         - NEM_HOST : Mainnet default NEM node. (http://alice6.nem.ninja)